 Updating your own articles of association

 This article covers only some of the changes made by CA 2006, and suggested in the model articles.
-We include far more information and scenarios in our templates (found here).
+We include far more information and scenarios in our articles of association templates.
 Each document covers different scenario, creates a unique structure, and comes with extensive notes.

 If you are concerned to make sure any changes you have made to a Net Lawman template are appropriate, you can also take advantage of our document review service.